merijn/haskellFoldIndent/README.rst

         bar <- do
             blah blah

-The automatic block indentation also:
+The automatic block indentation also handles...

 Class and instance definitions::